 A week in Brussels

-A selected set of notable developments in EU trade policy by Rob Francis and Iana Dreyer.
+A few notable developments in EU trade policy this week.
+By Rob Francis an Iana Dreyer.

 The latest in EU trade policy news: new restrictions on steel from South Africa and MEP calls to restrict more product trade linked to deforestation and give industries a free pass – at least for a time – as CBAM gets rolled out.
 By Rob Francis and Iana Dreyer.